 - If I am in the class, when I will be able to appeal?
 How will I appeal?
 How will I be notified that I can appeal?

 The court has ordered Medicare to set up a process that class members can use to appeal for Part A coverage as hospital inpatients.
 The court has also ordered the Medicare agency to notify people of their appeal rights.
 We do not yet know when the process for appeals or notification will be established.

-On May 22, 2020, Medicare appealed the trial court’s decision, and on January 11, 2021, it requested a “stay” of the decision, meaning it wishes to pause implementation while the case is appealed.
-The Center and co-counsel representing the class are opposing the government’s request.
+On May 22, 2020, the government appealed the trial court’s decision, and on January 11, 2021, it requested a “stay” of the decision, meaning it wishes to pause implementation while the case is appealed.
+On July 16, 2021, the Second Circuit Court of Appeals granted a “temporary stay” while it refers the government’s motion for a stay to be considered by the panel of judges that previously considered the case.
+Meanwhile, the government’s appeal of the trial decision is pending.
+The Center and co-counsel representing the class continue to oppose the government’s request for a stay and to oppose the government’s appeal.
 Please check the Center for Medicare Advocacy’s website for further updates and sign up for our Alerts to receive news about significant developments in the case any developments about the formation of a process for the court-ordered appeals.